JakobHavtorn/nn/README.md

 Conversely to PyTorch, the backwards and forward pass of any module is explicitly coded in Python using NumPy rather than in a C backend.
 This is obviously not competitive on performance, but served as nice personal exercises in deriving and implementing backpropagation for a range of different network layers.
 All code executes exclusively on the CPU.

+### Structure
+- `examples`: This folder contains examples of code used to train different networks on data.
+The models are defined in `models.py`, the data from `torchvision``torchvision` is part of PyTorch and contains among other things datasets for computer vision and data loader classes. is loaded using the method from `loaders.py`.
+Current examples are `mnist\_fnn.py` and `mnist\_cnn.py`.
+- `nn`: This folder holds the main network modules.
+The names of the contained files are self-descriptive; for instance, the affine (linear) transformation of the FNN is defined as a class in `linear.py`.
+All modules are subclasses of the `Module` base class which defines common behaviour.
+- `optim`: This folder holds code defining the optimizers that can be used to train the models.
+All optimizers are subclasses of the `Optimizer` base class.
+- `utils`: Contains some utilities for the package most importantly the `Solver` class in `solver.py` which can train a classifier. `utils` also includes a progress bar and a method for onehot encoding a target label.

 ## Implemented modules
 Currently implemented modules are
 - Linear layers